Reviews

 Image credit: Acer

-Moreover, the notebook also has air outlets at different locations, in which four of them are located at the bottom side, while two of them are placed on both left and right sides.
-The central air inlet is placed under the notebook.
-The entire scenario enhances the heat dissipation system on Triton 500 SE.
+The notebook also has air vents at different locations, four of which are located at the bottom, while two others are located on the left and right sides.
+The central air intake is located under the notebook.
+The entire scene enhances the cooling system on the Triton 500 SE.

-For stress testing the notebook, we used AIDA64 FPU and FurMark to put stress on both CPU and GPU together.
-After 20 minutes of testing, the CPU Power Consumption was 25W, and GPU’s Power Consumption was 100W.
-It is observed that the performance release was relatively conservative.
+To stress-test the laptop, we used AIDA64 FPU and FurMark to stress both the CPU and GPU.
+After 20 minutes of testing, the CPU power consumption is 25W, and the GPU power consumption is 100W.
+It has been observed that performance releases are relatively conservative.

 As a gaming notebook, it is necessary to do a gaming test on the Acer Predator Triton 500 SE.
 We also did a short gaming test in which the two most popular games (at present) were tested.

-Tomb Raider: Shadow We used the built-in benchmark testing of the game for testing this game.
-On the following settings: 2560*1600p resolution, texture quality was set on high, and with ray tracing off, we got an average of 125 fps while the GPU Usage was 42%.
+Tomb Raider: Shadows: We used the game’s built-in benchmarks to test the game.
+With the following settings: 2560 x 1600 resolution, texture quality set to high, and ray tracing turned off, we achieved an average of 125 fps, with GPU usage at 42%.

 Summarize:

-First and foremost, the new Predator Triton 500 SE is represented to gamers in a gorgeous form with a brand-new mold design, giving them a completely new experience.
-Secondly, thanks to the all-new fifth-generation 3D AeroBlade Fast-Cooling Metal Fan’s ultra-high heat dissipation efficiency, the new Triton 500 SE has nearly perfect heat dissipation performance, allowing the RTX 3080 Mobile GPU to achieve a better performance release for outstanding gaming.
+First of all, the new Predator Triton 500 SE is presented to gamers in a gorgeous form, featuring a new mold design that provides a whole new experience.
+Second, thanks to the ultra-high cooling efficiency of the new 5th Gen 3D AeroBlade fast-cooling metal fan, the new Triton 500 SE delivers near-perfect cooling performance, allowing the RTX 3080 mobile GPU to unleash better performance for a superior gaming experience.

-Moreover, this notebook’s robust specifications, including the Core i9-11900H CPU, RTX 3080 GPU, 32GB Dual Channel DDR4 RAM, 2TB NVMe SSD, high-quality display with a higher refresh rate, make it a strong contender in the mid-to-high-end gaming market.
+In addition, the laptop’s powerful specifications, including a Core i9-11900H CPU, RTX 3080 GPU, 32GB RAM, 2TB NVMe SSD, and a high-quality display with a higher refresh rate, make it a strong contender in the mid-to-high-end gaming market.

 Harris Zahid